 The software development process broken down looked like the following:

 1. Create epics in Jira to break down the development process and optimise the dedicated time.
-This involved a meeting with the firmware developers team where we discussed what the big main modules we need to develop are and what is the most logical order to implement them.
+This involved a meeting with the firmware developers team where we discussed the big main modules we need to develop and the most logical order to implement them.

 2. Next, we started developing three things in parallel: